sjbylo/aba/README.md

 ./install
 ```

-Connect your large USB media stick (or other device) into your VM and create/write the `bundle archive` onto it:
+Connect a large USB media stick (or other device) to your VM and write the `bundle archive` to it:

 Set the version you want to install:
 ```